 by John Brown

-Recently I spent some time in the cradle of liberty, Philadelphia.
-While there I enjoyed a few rides, but the most enjoyable one was the Trek of Philadelphia’s Doughnut Ride.
-I was reminded of the joys of simple rides and good company, rather than difficult efforts and a competitive pace.
-Now with 30 days of Biking a little over a month away here is a fun idea you may want to consider with friends, as warmer weather moves our way.
+Last year I spent some time in the cradle of liberty, Philadelphia.
+While there, I enjoyed a few rides, but the most enjoyable one was the Trek of Philadelphia’s Doughnut Ride.
+I was reminded of the joys of simple rides and good company rather than strenuous efforts and a competitive pace.
+With 30 days of Biking a few weeks away, here is a fun idea you may want to consider with friends as warmer weather returns our way.

-We left the shop at 7:30 a.m. with a group of eight.
-Our bikes were a mishmash of road bikes, commuter rigs, single-speed, and an e-bike.
-When we departed the shop and headed toward the center city, it was immediately clear the pace would be conversational.
-Our cruise headed out on the river drive bike path, through Fairmount Park, and toward the center city.
-Rather than stay on the path, we crossed the falls bridge onto West River Drive.
-On the weekends, Philadelphia closes West River Drive so we had our run of the entire roadway.
-After a bit of riding and a lot of talking, we found ourselves at the end of West River Drive and at the base of the Art Museum.
+From a Doughnut Ride in Philly, we left the shop with a group of eight.
+Our bikes were a mishmash of road bikes, commuter rigs, single-speeds, and an e-bike.
+When we departed the shop and headed toward the city’s center, it was immediately clear that the pace would be conversational.
+Rather than stay on the path, we crossed the Falls Bridge onto West River Drive.
+On the weekends, Philadelphia closes West River Drive, so we had our run on the entire roadway.
+After a bit of riding and talking, we found ourselves at the end of West River Drive and the base of the Art Museum.

 At the Art Museum, our ride began to slip through the surrounding neighborhoods until we reached our hallowed destination – Federal Doughnuts.

-After stuffing our faces with warm doughnuts we hopped back on our bikes.
+We hopped back on our bikes after stuffing our faces with warm doughnuts.
 Full of sugar and fat, we returned to the bike shop along the same route.
 Ultimately, the ride took under two hours, including the time spent eating.
-Everyone had fun, the conversation was great, and we all got the chance to meet new people.
+Everyone had fun, the conversation was great, and we all got to meet more friends to ride with.

 Why does this ride work?

-The ride was great because the pace and route are clearly stated in advance.
+The ride was great because the pace and route were clearly stated in advance.
 Therefore, everyone knew what to expect and where to go.
-The route itself was carefully chosen to promote great conversation and a casual pace.
-By including traffic-free paths and streets and a casual destination, every rider could enjoy the trip stress-free.
+The route was carefully chosen to promote great conversation and a casual pace.
+Every rider could enjoy the trip stress-free by choosing traffic-free paths and streets, and a casual destination.
 Additionally, the pace is controlled by the ride’s start time.
-As an example, a competitive-minded rider has a list of fast-paced rides leaving on Saturday morning, so there would be no need to come to the Doughnut Ride to try and get a killer workout with so many other options.
+For example, a competitive-minded rider has a list of fast-paced rides leaving on Saturday morning, so there would be no need to come to the Doughnut Ride to try and get a killer workout with so many other options.
 From start to finish, this ride is a winner.

 How to plan your ride

-If you already lead rides for a local club or shop, then setting up a casual ride should be easy for you.
-If this is your first attempt at leading an organized ride then there are a few things to remember.
+Setting up a casual ride should be easy if you already lead rides for a local club or shop.
+If this is your first attempt at leading an organized ride, then there are a few things to remember.
 First off, you want people to be at your ride!
-To make sure you have attendees, start talking about and advertising (if you’re working with a local club or shop) a minimum of two weeks in advance.
+To ensure you have attendees, start talking about and advertising (if you’re working with a local club or shop) at least two weeks in advance.
 Also, ensure all your information explains the pace and payoff (in this case, doughnuts) for your ride to build interest.
 Finally, make sure your route is friendly to a group of riders.
-As an example, I’ve been on a few rides that required riders to be single-file almost the entire time due to narrow roadways. in contrast, the Doughnut ride promoted conversation with wide paths and clear roads.
+For example, I’ve been on a few rides that required riders to be single-file for almost the entire time due to narrow roadways.
+In contrast, the Doughnut ride should promote conversation with wide paths and clear roads, for riding two abreast.

 Perennial Cycle in Mpls does a great job with these types of rides, and has a lot of them.
 Everyone that I have been on has been a great, fun ride for everyone involved.
 Now that the temps are dropping, they have a “Ride for cocoa” ride on Saturdays.